ShivankKhullar/TDD-game-of-life/README.md

 2. Install dependencies using `npm install`.
 3. Run tests using `npm test`.
 4. Start the React app using `npm start`.

----

-This rearrangement emphasizes the reasons behind the project, the importance of testing, and the technologies used.